-CP violation in the neutrino sector together with the Majorana character of neutrinos could explain the baryon asymmetry of the universe.
-Dedicated long baseline neutrino oscillation experiments are ideally suited for precise determination of the intricacies of neutrino mixing, including establishing violation of matter/antimatter symmetry, and the neutrino mass ordering.
-Building on LAr detector technologies first developed in Europe, the DUNE accelerator neutrino experiment in the USA and the JUNO reactor neutrino experiment in China are being prepared.
-DUNE, together with the accelerator neutrino water Cherenkov experiment Hyperkamiokande in Japan, will have a discovery potential on leptonic CP violation.
+CP violation in the lepton sector is a key question in particle physics and, together with the Majorana character of neutrinos, might even explain the baryon asymmetry of the universe.
+The ORCA programme within the KM3NeT neutrino telescope offers a European perspective on neutrino mass ordering.
+The IceCube upgrade with important European participation will also contribute to neutrino oscillation observations.
+Dedicated long baseline neutrino oscillation experiments are ideally suited for the precise determination of the oscillation parameters, including establishing the violation of matter/antimatter symmetry and of the neutrino mass ordering.
+Building on LAr detector technologies first developed in Europe, the DUNE accelerator neutrino experiment at the Long-Baseline Neutrino Facility in the USA and the JUNO reactor neutrino experiment in China are being prepared.
+DUNE, together with the accelerator neutrino water Cherenkov experiment under construction Hyperkamiokande exposed to a neutrino beam from J-PARC in Tokai, Japan, will have a discovery potential on leptonic CP violation.
 The large neutrino experiments will also feature unsurpassed sensitivities for low-energy cosmic messengers (e.g., supernova neutrinos) and for the much sought-after proton decay.